Machu Picchu via the Inca Trail - The Way of the Incas

 9-Day Machu Picchu via the Inca Trail - The Way of the Incas Itinerary

-One of our team will transfer you from Cusco airport to the hotel where you will meet up with the rest of your group who will be just as excited as you are to get trekking!
+One of our team members will be waiting to whisk you away from Cusco Airport straight to your hotel, where you'll meet the rest of your trekking group throughout the day.
+They'll be just as excited as you are to start this incredible journey!

 Accommodation: Hotel in Cusco (Tikka Wasi or similar)